suborbital/vektor/docs/README.md

 ## Response handling rules

-`vk` processes the `(interface{}, error)` returned by handler functions in a spcific way to ensure you always know how it will behave while still being able to use simple types in your code.
+`vk` processes the `(interface{}, error)` returned by handler functions in a specific way to ensure you always know how it will behave while still being able to use simple types in your code.

 ### Successful responses (i.e. the `interface{}` returned by handler functions):